 A Multimodal Automated Interpretability Agent

 Tamar Rott Shaham*, Sarah Schwettmann*, Franklin Wang, Achyuta Rajaram, Evan Hernandez, Jacob Andreas, Antonio Torralba.
-Arxiv Preprint 2024.
+ICML 2024.

 An agent that autonomously conducts experiments on other systems to explain their behavior, by composing interpretability subroutines into Python programs.